Tampa Bay Bandits: 1983 schedule and results

-1983 Opening Day Roster
+1983 opening day roster

 1984 season

 In week three of the 1984 season, the Bandits faced their inter-state rivals, the Jacksonville Bulls for the first time.
 Jacksonville was 1-1, after soundly defeating the Washington Federals and nearly beating the New Jersey Generals.
 Jacksonville, led by former Jets and Broncos quarterback Matt Robinson, raced out to a 12–0 lead.
 The Bandits stormed back to take a 25–18 lead.
 The Bulls came back to tie the game, but the Bandits won when Zenon Andrusyshyn kicked a field goal to give Tampa Bay a 28–25 lead.

 When the season was over, quarterback John Reaves was the leading passer on the squad.
 Running backs Greg Boone and Gary Anderson ran for 1,009 and 1,008 yards respectively.
 Eric Truvillion lead the receivers with 1,044 yards on 70 catches and nine touchdowns.